Christian mission: After 1870

 In 1910, the Edinburgh Missionary Conference, presided over by active SVM and YMCA leader John R. Mott(an American Methodist layperson), reviewed the state of evangelism, Bible translation, mobilization of church support, and the training of indigenous leadership.
 Looking to the future, conferees worked on strategies for worldwide evangelism and cooperation.
 The conference not only established greater ecumenical cooperation in missions, but also essentially launched the modern ecumenical movement.

 The next wave of missions was started by two missionaries, Cameron Townsend and Donald McGavran, around 1935.
 These men realized that although earlier missionaries had reached geographic areas, there were numerous ethnographic groups that were isolated by language, or class from the groups that missionaries had reached.
 Cameron formed Wycliffe Bible Translators to translate the Bible into native languages.
 McGavran concentrated on finding bridges to cross the class and cultural barriers in places like India, which has upwards of 4,600 separate peoples, separated by combinations of language, culture, and caste.
 Despite democratic reforms, caste and class differences are still fundamental in many cultures.

 An equally important dimension of missions strategy is the indigenous method of nationals reaching their own people.
 In Asia this wave of missions was pioneered by men like Dr G. D. James of Singapore, Rev Theodore Williams of India and Dr David Cho of Korea.
 The "two thirds missions movement" as it is referred to, is today a major force in missions.

 Often, missionaries provide welfare and health services, as a good deed or as a means of making friends with locals.
 Thousands of schools, orphanages, and hospitals have been established by missions.
 One service provided by missionaries was the Each one, teach one literacy program begun by Dr. Frank Laubach in the Philippines in 1935.
 The program has since spread around the world and brought literacy to the least-enabled members of many societies.

 During this period missionaries, especially evangelical and Pentecostal missionaries, witnessed a substantial increase in the number of conversions of Muslims to Christianity.
 In an interview published in 2013 a leader of a key missionary agency focused on Muslims claimed that the world is living in a "day of salvation for Muslims everywhere".

 Theologically conservative evangelical, Pentecostal, Adventist and Mormon missionaries typically avoid cultural imperialism, and focus on spreading the gospel and translating the Bible.
 In the process of translating local languages, missionaries have often been vital in preserving and documenting the culture of the peoples among whom they live.

 The word "mission" was historically often applied to the building, the "mission station" in which the missionary lives or works.
 In some colonies, these mission stations became a focus of settlement of displaced or formerly nomadic people.
 Particularly in rural Australia, mission stations (known as "missions") became home to many Indigenous Australians.

-Additional events can be found at the Timeline of Christian missions.